MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 - The term entity in the links, `FromLocationToEntity` and `FromTimeToEntity` refers to any tag, so location could refer to the source, perpetator, victim, etc.

 #### Questions for future

+- Should media and media outlets be victims or aspects in sentences such as `The government censored media outlets`.

+- Should the a constitution or law be a source of information/judgment or perpetrator in sentences like, `The constitution protected freed of expression`

+- How should we add to the aspect phrases?

 - Some sentences have extensive details about an aspect, in particular.
 Should we allow this be included in an aspect, or should be have to different aspect codings.
 One for the core abstract aspect and another for the details, and then a link between them?
 Is this just added complexity?
 It might be that time, location, victim and perpetrator handle this adequately.